appleboy/jira-action/README.md

 ### Transition issue to "In Progress" when a commit is pushed

-Transition Jira issue to "In Progress" when a commit is pushed.
+Transition a Jira issue to "In Progress" when a commit is pushed.

 ![flow01](./images/flow01.png)